OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 Tuning is where most projects either become clean or messy.

-I wrote an objective function because “good control” is not a single metric:
+I wrote an objective function

 - If you only minimize error, you may get aggressive control and saturation.
 - If you only minimize overshoot, you may get a system that’s unnecessarily slow.